 - Try to find succulents with different heights and textures to add interest to the bowl.

-- Succulents are often cheaper to buy online (or get them from a friend!).
+- Succulents are often cheaper to buy online (or get them from a friend with a zealous plant).

 - Potting Soil for Succulents